berkeley-cs164-2025/class-compiler-f25/README.md

-The in-class compiler status after the class session on tail calls.
+The in-class compiler status after the second class session on parsing.
 See compiler implementation notes for much more detail.

 To run: